Submit Your Petition Now!

 Petitions, memorials, and private bills:

-Don't let a representative in the House tell you that they cannot submit your impeachment petition, even if they are from some other district than your own.
+Don't let a representative in the House tell you that they cannot submit your impeachment memorial, even if they are from some other district than your own.
 The following rule from the House shows that they can.

 [110th Congress House Rules Manual -- House Document No. 108-241]

 [From the U.S. Government Printing Office Online Database]